 - Adults must be current with YPT before being registered

 - Online Rechartering will not allow adults with out of date or without YPT to be reregistered

 - A copy of YPT certification is required when submitting hard copy adult applications

 Effective December 1, 2017 the annual Boy Scouts of America Registration fee for youth and adults will increase to $33.00 per year.
 Each person has only one primary position where the $33.00 fee is paid.
 Fees are not collected for “multiple” positions.
 Boys’ Life Magazine remains $12.00 per year.
-Effective July 1, 2017 the Accident and Sickness Insurance increased to $2.50 per Youth and Adult and is only collected at the time of recharter.
+Effective January 1, 2019 the Council Insurance fee increased to $15.00 per Youth and Adult; bringing the monthly prorated fee to $4.00 per person.
 Unit Liability Insurance Fee remains $40.00 annually.

 Effective September 1, 2017 all registered adults must be current with Youth Protection Training at the time of recharter.
 The online recharter process will no longer allow an adult without current YPT on their record to be registered.